Flowers Safe for Dogs: The Complete UK Guide

 Chamelaucium uncinatum

-SAFENon-toxic filler with a subtle honey like fragrance.
-Long lasting and dries naturally without losing colour.
-A reliable dog safe bouquet component.
+SAFENon-toxic filler with a subtle honey fragrance.
+Long-lasting and dries naturally without losing colour.
+A reliable dog-safe bouquet component.

 Statice / Limonium

-SAFENon-toxic colourful filler flower.
+SAFENon-toxic colourful filler.
+Unique with its tissue paper like petal and feel.
 Dries without losing colour, often outlasting the rest of the arrangement as a dried display.

 Stocks (Matthiola)